hua1995116/google-translate-open-api/README.md

 # Feature

-> Multi-segment text support
+- Multi-segment text support
-> Auto language detection
+- Auto language detection
-> Spelling correction
+- Spelling correction
-> Language correction
+- Language correction
-> Fast and reliable – it uses the same servers that [translate.google.com](https://translate.google.com/) uses
+- Fast and reliable – it uses the same servers that [translate.google.com](https://translate.google.com/) uses
+- Free and unlimited (translate.google.com uses a token to authorize the requests.
+If you are not Google, you do not have this token and will have to pay [$20 per 1 million characters of text](https://cloud.google.com/translate/v2/pricing))

 # Install